Elijah-Cook-Code/SeamRipper/README.md

 if the above works fine, you can repeat this everytime to run the application, but since/if the above worked you should be able to do a dual start in vs, just change the config start up projects to run
-    -SeamRipper
-    -SeamRipperAPI
+---------SeamRipper
+---------SeamRipperAPI
 once you do that you should be able to run it without doing the above everytime.
 That is up to you!

 # SETUP PROJECT MAIN (this is the offline version)
-  -You should be able to just download this branch and run it -should work
+  -You should be able to just download this branch and run it
+  -should work

 # trouble shooting: (things to try if you have issues)
-    -delete the old db and repeat the process above
+------delete the old db and repeat the process above

 ## 1. Project Overview